Clinician-Scientist Merit Review

-- Clinician-scientists who are coming off career awards or Clinician-Scientist Start-up Funding
+- Clinician-scientists who are coming off career awards or Clinician-Scientist Start-up Stipend

-- A Clinician-scientist who is funded by an Alternate Funding Plan or holds a career award or endowed chair is deemed ineligible
+- A Clinician-scientist who is funded by an Alternate Funding Plan or holds a career award or holds an endowed/expendable chair is deemed ineligible

-- Clinician Scientist who ended their startup funding package or previous Merit award early due to the receipt of a career award will receive a 0.3/5 bonus added to their Merit Score. *Please indicate if you fall into this category to the program administrator when submitting your application.*
+- Clinician Scientist who ended their startup stipend or previous Merit award early due to the receipt of a career award will receive a 0.3/5 bonus added to their Merit Score. *Please indicate if you fall into this category to the program administrator when submitting your application.*

 - their leadership experience (1/2 page),